AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 Welcome
 =======

-This is a startup guide for the initial VHD image launch of Aviatrix Gateway in Azure.
-If you are a first time user, this document is for you.
+This is a startup guide to launch of Aviatrix Controller in Azure.

-The Aviatrix Cloud Gateway consists of two components, controller and gateway which is launched from the controller browser console.
-This guide helps you to launch the controller image in Azure.
+The Aviatrix Cloud solution consists of two components, controller and gateway.
+Gateways are launched to specific VNets from the controller browser console.
+This guide helps you to launch the controller VM in Azure.
 The controller image is also available in AWS and GCloud.

-For the rest of the document, controller is used to refer the controller component of the solution.

 Steps to Launch the Controller
 ==============================